zane-lang/coda/README.md

 ## Overview

+- Whitespace-sensitive, line-oriented.
-Coda is whitespace-sensitive.
-Every leaf value is a string — there are no booleans, numbers, or nulls.
-Type interpretation is left to the consumer.
-Quotes are optional unless a value contains spaces or special characters.
+- Every leaf value is a string; interpretation is left to the consumer.
+- Quotes are optional unless a value contains whitespace or syntax characters (`{}[]"#`).

 ```coda
 name myproject